KaranCS21/Fraud_detection/README.md

 - Pandas, NumPy
 - Seaborn, Matplotlib

+## License
+This project is licensed under the [MIT License](./LICENSE).
+This license allows others to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the project, under the condition that the original creators are credited for their work.
+For more details, please refer to the LICENSE file in the repository.

 ## Future Enhancements
 Cost-Sensitive Learning: Apply cost-sensitive learning to prioritize the identification of fraudulent transactions.